iliyab09/iliyab09/README.md

 - 🔭 I’m currently working to become a DevOps engineer
-- 🌱 I’m currently learning at Sel college BOOTCAMP
+- 🌱 I’m currently learning at Sela college
 - 💬 Ask me about anything
 - 📫 How to reach me: my e-mail iliyab09@gmail.com
 - ⚡ Fun fact: ...
 I like fishing